 Flight to Iceland has been delayed, had to sit and wait at the gate for about 5 hours.
-So I made some productive use of that time by writing this wrote this blog post.
+So I made some productive use of that time by writing this blog post.

 The Space Needle was constructed in 1961 in order to house the 1962 World’s Fair, the slogan of which was “Living in the space age” (as was pointed out to us on several occasions, the design of ‘The Jetsons’ was heavily influenced by the Space Needle).
 Included in the City Pass was a ticket to go up the Space Needle twice, we chose to go up during the day and then again the following night.
 It’s not as big as I thought it was (smaller than the Sky Tower) but the design of it and the view of the city and the harbor make it a great thing to do on a nice day.
 We wandered down and had a look at the revolving restaurant while we were up there as well, very cool concept and would be nice to have a brunch or lunch up there some day.

 Next up we went to the Chihuly Glass Exhibition right next to the Space Needle.
 I’d read in a few places that this is the top attraction in Seattle, but personally I wasn’t overly excited by the idea of it.
 Boy was I wrong though, simply amazing.
 These pieces were created by blowing and working with molten glass which then cools solid.
 It was especially impressive after watching a glass blowing demonstration, seeing the amount of time and skill that is required to make a small vase makes the actual pieces in the exhibition so much more astonishing.
 I can’t even imagine the amount of passion and effort it would have taken to put some of these exhibits together.